sudotrix/onprem-setup/istio/README.md

 - **Run bellow command to install default istio by istioctl command**

-istioctl manifest apply -   run this to install istio
+istioctl manifest apply --set values.tracing.enabled=true  -   run this to install istio

 - **If you want to generate istio manifest file in case to review it or modify, run below command**